tillitis/tillitis-key1/doc/system_description/software.md

 build just the firmware.
 You don't need all the FPGA development tools mentioned in [Toolchain setup](../toolchain_setup.md).

-You need Clang with 32 RISC-V support `-march=rv32iczmmul` which comes in Clang 15.
+You need clang with 32 RISC-V support `-march=rv32iczmmul` which comes in clang 15.
 If you don't have version 15 you might get by with `-march=rv32imc` but things will break if you ever cause it to emit `div` instructions.

+You also need `llvm-ar`, `llvm-objcopy`, `llvm-size` and `lld`.
+Typically these are all available in packages called "clang", "llvm", "lld" or similar.

 If your available `objcopy` and `size` commands is anything other than the default `llvm-objcopy` and `llvm-size` define `OBJCOPY` and `SIZE`